 72 Sold charges standard real estate commissions — typically 5% to 6% of the sale price.
 That's the same as any traditional agent.

-There's no separate "72 Sold fee."
+There's no separate "72 Sold fee" for sellers.
 The commission is split between the listing agent and the buyer's agent, usually 2.5% to 3% each.
+However, agents who join the 72 Sold program pay their own fees: a $199 enrollment fee, a $72/month subscription for the Lead Generation Tool, and a 25% referral fee on closings from 72 Sold leads.

-Here's what that looks like on a typical Las Vegas home:
+Here's what the seller commission looks like on a typical Las Vegas home:

 - $350,000 home: $17,500 to $21,000 in commissions